RMS Niagara: Accommodation

 Niagara was built with berths for 281 first class, 210 second class and 176 third class passengers.
 Her first class accommodation was amidships, spread over her main, upper, shelter and promenade decks and included two cabins de luxe, each with its own bathroom.
 Her second class accommodation was aft, and third class accommodation was in the forward part of the ship.

 Much of Niagara's interior décor was in historicist styles.
 One of her first class cabins de luxe was in Louis XIV style.
 Her other cabin de luxe and her first class music room were in Adam style.
 Her first class dining saloon, lounge and library, and second-class music and smoking rooms were all in Louis XVI style.
 Her second class dining saloon was in Georgian style.
 The ceilings of the first class dining saloon and smoking room each had a domed skylight.
 The Daily Telegraph in Sydney called Niagara "a magnificent liner".

 Niagara had her own hospital.
-Mindful of the great loss of life on the RMS Titanic in April 1912, the Union Company stressed that Niagara had enough lifeboats for all her passengers and crew.
+Mindful of the great loss of life on the Titanic in April 1912, the Union Company stressed that Niagara had enough lifeboats for all her passengers and crew.
 She also carried a steam launch.

 Sister ship

-At the end of 1913 the Union Company ordered a running mate for Niagara from the Fairfield Shipbuilding and Engineering Company in Govan, Glasgow.
-She was to be a sister ship, but 30 ft longer and a greater tonnage.
+At the end of 1913 the Union Company ordered a running mate for Niagara from the Fairfield Shipbuilding & Engineering Company in Govan, Glasgow.
+She was to be a sister ship, but 30 ft longer and a greater tonnage (15300 grt).
 Unlike Niagara, the new ship was propelled entirely by turbines, and had only two screws.
-She was launched on 30 June 1915 as Aotearoa, the Māori name for North Island.
+She was launched on 30 June 1915 as Aotearoa, the Māori name for New Zealand.

 The Admiralty requisitioned Aotearoa and renamed her HMS Avenger.
 She was completed on 14 December 1915 as an armed merchant cruiser.
-A U-boat sank her by torpedo in 1917.
+U-boat U-69 sank her with a torpedo on 14 June 1917 at 61°01'48"N 3°34'12"W, between the Faeroes and Shetlands.